Alipsa/ride/README.md

 ![SQL Screenshot](https://raw.githubusercontent.com/Alipsa/ride/master/docs/SQLScreenshot.png "SQL Screenshot")

+# Issues and Feature requests
+For any issues or feature request etc. on Ride please use the [github issue feature](https://github.com/Alipsa/ride/issues)

+For questions related to Renjin please refer to the [Google discussion group](https://groups.google.com/g/renjin-dev).
+If you think you found a bug in Renjin please report that to the [Github issue pages](https://github.com/bedatadriven/renjin/issues).

 # Building and compiling

-To build Ride, simply do ` mvn clean install`
+To build Ride, simply do `mvn clean install`

 There are some wrapper scripts that you might find useful.
 To create a runnable jar and run it do